 Borrowing from the Agile toolbox, I’m going to create a Product Backlog.

 Backlogs are a collection of prioritized items that make your game from the player’s perspective.
 These are called User Stories and describe a piece of the experience you’d like your players to have.
-Then, they’re broken-down into Tasks (3D modeling, code, sound, UI etc.)
+They’re broken-down into Tasks (3D modeling, code, sound, UI etc.)